msuhail1997/Amazon-Review-Classifier--NLP/README.md

   - BERT models (RoBERTa and DistilBERT)

-Amazoan reviews were summarized using the following model
+Amazon reviews were summarized using the following model
   - Seq2Seq encoder-decoder